glassechidna/config2jsonlines/README.md

 embarrassing, but I'll have learned something new and I'll get to delete code, which is the only thing more pleasurable than writing code.

+**Should this instead have been implemented using AWS Glue?**

+I _think_ so?
+But I honestly can't wrap my head around Glue.
+I'd be delighted if someone else were to do so, I think I'd learn a lot from it.

 **Are those questions really _frequently_ asked?**

 No, but I couldn't think of another format to relay that information.
 My apologies